janelin612/n46-crawler/README.md

 		...etc

 3. `--no_image` : Get blog without image resource，all image will keep their original address.
-(If the blog is closed,you would lose all image )
+(If the blog is been closed,you will lose all image )

 # Sample Result #